Changing PHP-FPM pool settings

 systemctl restart php-fpm82.service

-Changes made to "fpm_site_pool.conf" will be applied to new PHP-FPM sites.
-For old ones, you need to switch the PHP mode or version.
+Changes made to this configuration file will be applied to new PHP-FPM sites.
+To apply changes to existing ones, you need to switch their PHP mode or its version.

 Switching versions or changing the handler affects the Nginx and Apache configuration files from the site, so it can affect the operation of the site, even causing it to fail.